Business Connect Single Sign-On FAQs

 2. Who is eligible for SSO?

 Any TELUS Business Connect Premium and Premium Plus accounts in Canada are eligible for SSO.
-For an admin of a Premium Plus account, Single Sign On option is visible under Tools on the top navigation menu.
+For an admin of a Premium Plus account, Single Sign On option is visible under More (on the top navigation menu) > Security and Compliance > Single Sign-On.
 For Premium accounts, admin will not see the option until SSO is enabled by TELUS Business Connect; however, they can still call TELUS Business Connect support to enable Single Sign On.
-After the TELUS Business Connect support team enables SSO for the account, the administrator of the account can then find Single Sign On under Tools.
+After the TELUS Business Connect support team enables SSO for the account, the administrator of the account can then find Single Sign On under More (on the top navigation menu) > Security and Compliance > Single Sign-On.

 3. What are the requirements for SSO?